 Director Attendance at Board and Committee Meetings and the Annual Shareholders Meeting

 Absent extenuating circumstances, each member of the Board is expected to attend all meetings of the Board, all meetings of each Committee of which he or she is a member, and the Annual Meeting of Shareholders.
-All of the then serving directors attended the 2016 annual meeting.
+During 2017, the Board held eight meetings.
+The Board members collectively attended 100% of all Board meetings and meetings of committees of which they are members.
 Director meeting attendance is one of the factors that the Governance & Nominating Committee considers in determining whether to re-nominate an incumbent director for election at the Annual Meeting.

 Business Integrity & Ethics